VT State Year-End Assessments

 • Barter is also possible; please be in touch in advance to discuss this option.

-7. Within three weeks of meeting with you, I'll write up the assessment in a format that meets the VT Home Study requirements and email it to you as a PDF to include with your new enrollment forms.
-If you want it sent by mail instead, just let me know.
-If I have any questions about your child's progress, I will address these with you before completing the form so that we can discuss the situation together.
+7. Within three weeks of meeting with you, I'll write up the assessment in a format that meets the VT Home Study requirements and email it to you as a PDF, which you can file in case you ever need it.
+I can mail it by request.
+If I have questions about your child's progress, I will address these with you before completing the form so that we can discuss the situation together.
 The form will mention some of the documentation I saw during the assessment and some of the other things your child did this year, including a few examples of what your child learned in each area of the minimum course of study.

 Home ~ Philosophy& Approach ~ Rebecca Yahm ~Consulting ~ Tutoring~ Classes/Workshops ~ Newsletter~ Contact ~ Links